jentery/engl425/index.md

 Before our meeting on Monday, April 12th, please:

 1. Identify a comic you'd like to share with other people in this class.
-It should be from the 21st century and somehow relevant to contemporary America (published in America, written by someone in America, or illustrated by someone in America, for instance).
-It should not be one of the five assigned comics; however, it may be something we've mentioned in class, including anything mentioned (but not assigned) in the steps above.
+It can, but does *not* need to be, from the 21st century or somehow relevant to contemporary America.
+Although it should not be one of the five assigned comics, it may be something we've mentioned in class, including anything mentioned (but not assigned) in the steps above.
 2. Access that comic.
 Perhaps you already own it, a friend has a copy you can borrow, or you can get it from a library, subscription service, or bookstore.
+Prepare to bring it to our meeting on the 12th.
-3. Reread or skim the comic and then write a sentence about it that you want to share with others in this class.
-How, for example, is it relevant to this course and what we've talked about this term?
+3. Reread or skim the comic and then write a sentence about it.
+On the 12th, we'll ask you to share the comic and your sentence with the class.
+How is the comic relevant to this course and what we've discussed this term?
 Or, why should people read it (or not read it)?

 During our meeting, we'll share comics, talk about them, and discuss what they bring to the table of "Comics and Contemporary America."
 We'll also complete course experience surveys.

 ## Step 14 (Apr.
 19th): Series Finale

-Please note: *Your response to Prompt 4 is due by 5pm on Monday, April 19th.*
+Please note: *Your response to Prompt 4 is due by 5pm on Monday, April 19th.
+Extensions until Thursday, April 22nd at 5pm will be available upon request by email.*

 It's the examination period at UVic, so we don't have a meeting this week.